ConnorGDevelopment/amberfall-rpg-system/README.md

 - Basic Skill: **Skills** that can be attempted without **Proficiency**.
 See Chapter 1, Section 3.
 - Advanced Skill: **Skills** that cannot be attempted without **Proficiency**.
 See Chapter 1, Section 3.
 - Proficiency: Allows you to make a **Skill Check** using the full value of the associated **Stat**, rather than half.
+- Unnatural: Anything that is either Arcane, Divine, or Psionic in nature.